Minting (horse): 1888: five-year-old season

 On his five-year-old debut, Minting ran in the Great Jubilee Handicap over one mile at Kempton.
 He won the race by three lengths “in a canter” carrying 140 pounds, conceding 46 pounds to the runner-up.
 The win led to Minting being described as the crack horse of the English Turf.
 Another writer opined that in beating such a strong field, so easily with such a weight was "a feat I have never seen, nor shall I ever again."
 In June he returned to Royal Ascot for a much less competitive renewal of the Hardwicke Stakes in which he had no difficulty conceding 46 pounds to his only opponent, a three-year-old filly named Love in Idleness.
 He missed his other target at the meeting, the Royal Hunt Cup, having been assigned an unprecedented weight of 156 pounds.

 When it was announced shortly afterwards that Minting would be retiring to stud at the end of the season, his “book” of mares was filled within a day.

 In autumn, he was sent to Newmarket for the Champion Stakes on October 10 against six rivals.
 He started 60/100 favourite but was beaten half a length by the three-year-old Friar’s Balsam.

 Assessment

 Minting's earnings of £7,396 were the third highest by any horse in 1885.
 In early 1888 the official handicappers rated Minting fifteen pound superior to the winners of the Derby (Merry Hampton) and the St Leger (Kilwarlin), and he was regarded as the best horse in training.
 In commenting on the strength of the 1886 three-year-olds it was claimed that Minting could have won the Derby "nine years out of ten."

 Stud career

 Minting retired to stud at Fairfield, near York at an initial fee of 100 guineas.
 His most notable progeny was the filly Maid of the Mint, dam of Spearmint.
-His son Minstrel, won Ascot Derby.
+His son Minstrel, won the Ascot Derby.